 The Impact of Trade Invoicing Decisions on Global Value Chain Participation: An Empirical Analysis

-Using data from 96 countries over 1990-2020, the analysis shows that trade invoiced in dominant currencies is more sensitive to exchange rate movements.
-Dollar appreciation dampens GVC participation, especially in backward production, while dominant currency invoicing also appears to mitigate some of these negative effects.
+Using data from 96 countries over 1990-2020, the analysis shows that dominant-currency trade is especially sensitive to exchange-rate movements: dollar appreciation dampens GVC participation, particularly backward participation, while invoicing structure changes the magnitude of these effects.